Y2zz/ObserverModel/README.md

-# ObserverModel
+# ObserverPattern
-Design pattern of the observer model
+Design pattern of the Observer Pattern